Great-Sun-Group/vimbiso-pay/docs/flow-framework.md

 - NO recovery paths

 The dual step tracking serves distinct purposes:
-- Integer step: Required by framework for validation and audit logging
+- Integer step: Required by framework for validation
 - String current_step: Used by flows for routing and message handling

 ## Implementation